-Mission-Specific Goals - are optional indicators that may be incorporated into the Academic Performance Framework.
+Mission-Specific Goals - are required indicators that are incorporated into the Academic Performance Framework.
 These goals should by outcome based measures of the school's effectiveness in implementing its mission.
-Goals are weighted as 10% of the Academic Performance Framework unless they are granted additional weight based on reliability and rigor.
+Goals are weighted as 35% (elem/middle) or 37.5% (high) of the Academic Performance Framework